PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-11 10:30:08
+Last updated: 2024-04-11 10:30:41
-Random Quote: I will put you under the jail. - Hank Schrader
+Random Quote: My name is ASAC Schrader, and you can go f*ck yourself. - Hank Schrader